KL326/Covid-19_Project-using-SQL-and-Tableau/README.md

 # 🦠 COVID-19 Data Analysis

 Welcome to the **COVID-19 Data Analysis Project**!
-This project explores COVID-19 trends using SQL for data analysis and Tableau for visualization. 📊📌
+This project explores COVID-19 trends using SQL for data analysis and Tableau for visualisation. 📊📌

 ---

 ## 🚀 Project Overview

-This project analyzes COVID-19 data from the `CovidDeaths` and `CovidVaccinations` tables within the `PortfolioProject` schema.
+This project analyses COVID-19 data from the `CovidDeaths` and `CovidVaccinations` tables within the `PortfolioProject` schema.
 The goal is to extract insights related to infection rates, mortality rates, and vaccination progress across different locations and time periods.

 ---

 ## 🔧 Tools and Technologies

 - **SQL**: Data extraction, transformation, and analysis.
-- **Tableau**: Interactive visualizations for insights.
+- **Tableau**: Interactive visualisations for insights.
 - **Microsoft SQL Server**: Database used for running queries.

 ---